sharmadivyam/Trackmate/README.md

-# Task Tracker App
+Task Tracker App
 A Django-based task management tool.
-More Feature building in progress..

-### Features so far:
+More features are being actively developed.

+Features So Far:
-- User Signup using custom API + serializer
+User Signup using a custom API with serializers

+User Login with validation

+JWT-based Authentication using SimpleJWT (in progress)

-- HTML template for signup (`signup.html`)
+Custom HTML templates for signup and login (signup.html, login.html)

-### Setup Instructions
-1. Clone the repo
-2. Create virtual env & install dependencies
-3. Run `python manage.py runserver`
+Middleware understanding and implementation